 1. Social Media Manager

 A social media manager is the person responsible for representing a company on various social media channels.
-Other roles performed by a social media manager are to improve traffic on websites and create awareness of the brand through posts of creative content, respond to comments, and keep an eye on various social media channels like Facebook, Instagram, and Twitter.
+Other roles performed by a social media manager are to improve traffic on websites and create awareness of the brand through posts of creative content, respond to comments, and keep an eye on various social media business channels like Facebook, Instagram, and Twitter.

 2. Community Manager